chrosson/userscripts/_posts/articles/2013-05-06-realms-of-the-gods.md

 	$('#search_results a[href^="showthread"]').map(function (i, elt) {
       return $(elt).attr('href')
     })
 We've got each of our link elements.
-We then use the map command...which apparently *Pass\[es\] each element in the current matched set through a function, producing a new jQuery object containing the return values.* Bit opaque.
+We then use the map command...which apparently *"Pass\[es\] each element in the current matched set through a function, producing a new jQuery object containing the return values."* Bit opaque.
 All we're doing is going through each element and getting the `href` attribute, i.e. where we link to.
 Note that to get jQuery functions on the plain DOM element we had to wrap it in jQuery.
 We can actually rephrase the above:

     var eltList = $('#search_results a[href^="showthread"]');
     var hrefList = [];